Bearing and Seal Inspection

 Bearing Buddy® is held in the hub by an interference fit.
 To remove Bearing Buddy®, lay a block of wood against the side of it and strike the wood with a hammer.
 Place the wood on the opposite side and hit again.
 Continue this procedure until you ''walk'' the Bearing Buddy® out of the hub.
 Don't disassemble the Bearing Buddy® to attempt to remove it.

-How to install the Genuine Bearing Buddy
+How to determine and install the Genuine Bearing Buddy

 In this video we will show you how to determine the correct Bearing size for your trailer and what to do before installation.
 Also, you will know what to do if your seals or spindles are damaged, and how to install the Bearing Buddy and the Bearing Buddy Bra.